citusdata/pg_cron/README.md

 pg_cron is a simple cron-based job scheduler for PostgreSQL (10 or higher) that runs inside the database as an extension.
 It uses the same syntax as regular cron, but it allows you to schedule PostgreSQL commands directly from the database.
 You can also use '[1-59] seconds' to schedule a job based on an interval.

+pg_cron also allows you using '$' to indicate last day of the month.

 ```sql
 -- Delete old data on Saturday at 3:30am (GMT)
 SELECT cron.schedule('30 3 * * 6', $$DELETE FROM events WHERE event_time < now() - interval '1 week'$$);